How it all began ...

 The Carbon Cycle

 Carbon is continually cycled within a closed system made up of the atmosphere, the oceans and the land, where carbon is stored and exchanged in various forms.
-This cycle has been naturally occurring for thousands of years with the exchange between “sources” and “sinks” balancing carbon concentrations across the cycle.
+This cycle has been naturally occurring for thousands of years with the exchange between “sources” (where carbon comes from) and “sinks” (where carbon is absorbed, for example, the oceans and trees), balancing carbon concentrations across the cycle.

 The main natural “sources” of carbon include: